-Choice/Residency
+Choice and Residency

-To further explore to what extent One Newark has created equitable conditions for student achievement, the P&I Committee examined where students from across the district lived compared to the location of their schools.
+To further explore to what extent One Newark has created equitable conditions for student achievement, the P&I Committee examined where students lived compared to the location of their schools.

 Which percentages of students reside in the neighborhoods where their schools are located?
 And how has this residency changed from the 2011-2012 school year to the 2016-2017 school year?